Índice INGAR methodology — v1.4

 The Índice INGAR is a monthly series of real estate market indicators for Montevideo, computed by neighborhood and property type (apartments, houses, land).
-This page documents methodology version 1.1 (July 2026, applied retroactively to the whole series); the series starts in March 2026.
+This page documents the current methodology (v1.4).
+The series starts in March 2026.

 Universe and data sources

-The index considers public sale listings in the Montevideo market, obtained through our own market survey, for apartments (AP), houses (CA) and land (TE), that were active at some point during the closed calendar month (listed before month end and delisted after month start, or still active).
-Neighborhoods follow a normalized list of neighborhoods within the department of Montevideo (71 in v1.1); bordering localities of other departments that listings often label as Montevideo (e.g. parts of Ciudad de la Costa, Canelones) are excluded from the universe.
+The index considers sale offers published openly in the Montevideo market, obtained through our own systematic market survey, for apartments (AP), houses (CA) and land (TE), that were active at some point during the closed calendar month (listed before month end and delisted after month start, or still active).
+Neighborhoods follow a normalized list of 71 neighborhoods within the department of Montevideo: that is the surveyed universe.
+Of that universe, only neighborhoods that pass each month's quality gates are published (currently 62 neighborhoods with at least one publishable month); the rest are surveyed but not published.
+Bordering localities of other departments that offers often label as Montevideo (e.g. parts of Ciudad de la Costa, Canelones) are excluded from the universe.

 Estimated capital appreciation additionally uses official sources: the INE IAI sale-price index for Montevideo and rental contracts from the DGI (tax authority).